jyelland/rasilab_reach_2024/README.md

 - Windows: https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html
   - Open the executable and follow instructions
 - After finished installing miniconda, install ```pandas``` by typing: ```conda install pandas``` on the command line
+- If you need any more packages, use: ```conda install ``` packagename
+  - e.g. ```conda install numpy```, ```conda install matplotlib```

 ### VSCode
 - A very useful text editing and coding application
-- Various extensions make coding/writing in VSCode much easier:
+- Various extensions make coding/writing in VSCode much easier
-  - Go to Extensions on the side panel and install the extension called Jupyter

 #### Setting up Jupyter kernels in VSCode
+- In VSCode, find the Extensions panel
-- Go to Extensions and download the Jupyter extension
+- Search for the extension called Jupyter and download it
+- Open a python interactive notebook (called a Jupyter notebook)
-- For python notebooks: press CMD+SHIFT+P -> Create Jupyter notebook
+  - For Mac: press CMD+SHIFT+P to open the drop-down menu -> click Create Jupyter notebook
 - In top right corner: select "Select Kernel" -> "Python environments" -> choose the "base (miniconda3/bin/python)"
 - Start coding!
   - The first time you run a code chunk, VSCode may ask you to download some needed additional extensions, download those